-10. COMMITMENTS
+10. Commitments

-As at March 31, 2021, the basic minimum aggregate annual rental payments, excluding GST/HST and shared operating costs under long-term leases, with varying expiry dates to February 28, 2029, for the Organization's premises are as shown below.
+As at March 31, 2022, the basic minimum aggregate annual rental payments, excluding GST/HST and shared operating costs under long-term leases, with varying expiry dates to February 28, 2029, for the Organization's premises are as shown below.
 In addition to the minimum lease payments noted below, the Organization is also obligated to pay its share of operating costs, which fluctuate from year to year.

 \$

-2022 3,454

-2023 3,374
+2023 3,399

-2024 2,931
+2024 3,044

 2025 923

 2026 923

 Thereafter 1,760

-13,365
+10,049

-11. CONTINGENCIES
+11. Contingencies

-The Organization has an agreement with Canadian Investor Protection Fund ["CIPF"], which protects clients who suffer financial loss due to the insolvency of an IIROC-registered dealer.
-In order to meet potential financial obligations, CIPF has the following resources in place: [i] a contingency fund balance of \$544,008 on hand as at December 31, 2020; [ii] lines of credit provided by two Canadian chartered banks totalling \$125,000 as at December 31, 2020; and [iii] insurance in the amount of \$160,000 as at December 31, 2020 in the annual aggregate in respect of losses to be paid by CIPF in excess of \$200,000 in the event of member insolvency, and a second layer of insurance in the amount of \$280,000 as at December 31, 2020 in respect of losses to be paid in excess of \$360,000 in the event of member insolvency.
-IIROC has provided a \$125,000 guarantee on CIPF bank lines of credit.
-As at March 31, 2021, CIPF has not drawn on these lines of credit.
+The Organization has an agreement with Canadian Investor Protection Fund ["CIPF"], a compensation fund approved by the CSA to afford protection [subject to limits in the CIPF coverage policy] to clients who suffer financial loss due to the insolvency of an IIROC-registered dealer.
+In order to meet potential financial obligations, CIPF has the following resources in place: [i] a fund consisting of liquid assets and having a balance of \$539,860 on hand as at December 31, 2021; [ii] lines of credit provided by two Canadian chartered banks totalling \$125,000 as at December 31, 2021; and [iii] a first layer of insurance in the amount of \$160,000 as at December 31, 2021 [providing aggregate annual coverage in respect of claims payable by CIPF in excess of \$200,000 upon a member insolvency] and a second layer of insurance in the amount of \$280,000 as at December 31, 2021 [providing aggregate annual coverage in respect of claims payable by CIPF in excess of \$360,000 upon a member insolvency].
+Under its agreement with CIPF, IIROC is responsible for collecting from IIROC dealer members [and, whether or not collected, paying to CIPF] assessments calculated in respect of each such dealer.
+IIROC has also guaranteed the obligations of CIPF under its bank lines of credit [to a maximum of \$125,000].
+As at March 31, 2022, CIPF had not drawn on these lines of credit.
 Any amount drawn on the IIROC guarantee would be assessed to dealer firms.